Riverfront Park (Spokane, Washington): Ice Age Floods Playground and Skate and Wheels Park

 The final major phase of construction associated with the $64 million 2014 park bond was the development of the 40000 ft2 North Bank park which included the Ice Age Floods Playground and the Skate and Wheels Park.
 Designed to be a destination park that can appeal to all ages and a variety of interests, the grand opening of the North Bank was on May 21, 2021.

 The Ice Age Floods Playground is themed after the Missoula floods that shaped the landscape of the region and caters primarily to children, providing an interactive way to learn while they play.
-It features the three story Columbian slide tower, a Glacial Dam splash pad, a log-jam climbing wall, and a play fossil dig with buried "fossils" among other playscapes.
+It features the three-story Columbian slide tower, a Glacial Dam splash pad, a log-jam climbing wall, and a play fossil dig with buried "fossils" among other playscapes.
 The climbing wall, which is supposed to represent the ice dam, that caused the ice age floods bears a quote from geologist J Harlen Bretz, who is credited with the then-controversial theory of the ice age floods that created the regions unique geography amid decades of skepticism from the scientific community, the quote reads: "I could conceive of no geological process of erosion to make this topography, except huge, violent rivers of glacial melt water..."
 In the center of the play area is the Roskelley Performance Climbing Boulder, a climbing rock dedicated to mountaineer and Spokane native, Jess Roskelley, who died in an avalanche in 2019 while descending Howse Peak in Alberta; in addition to bearing his name, the rock has his life motto inscribed on it: "fortitudine vincimus" or "by endurance, we conquer" in Latin.

 The Skate and Wheels Park is an 8000 ft2 skatepark that was designed with input from the public and replaces the makeshift Under The Freeway (UTF) Skatepark built under an Interstate 90 underpass downtown.
 The Skate and Wheels Park incorporates a flatbar from the UTF Skatepark as the centerpiece among other street features and a wallride and two bowls.

 Spokane Humane Society Paw Park

-The City of Spokane announced plans for a dog park to be located on Havermale Island and incorporating the existing Expo '74 Forestry Pavilion shelter in February 2022.
-The siting of the park was in part determined to make use of the underutilized Forestry shelter as a shade structure in the summer months.
+The City of Spokane announced plans for a dog park to be located on Havermale Island and incorporating the existing Expo '74 forestry shelter in February 2022.
+Originally called the American Forest Pavilion, it was the Expo exhibit for the American Forest Institute and features wood beams and a high pitched roof which is meant to "reflect the spirit of being in a forest;" shortly after the fair it was moved slightly and outfitted with restrooms.
+The siting of the park was in part determined to make use of the underutilized shelter as a shade structure in the summer months.
 The initial construction cost for the park is estimated to be $750,000, which will be wholly funded from donations collected by the Spokane Parks Foundation; the Spokane Humane Society contributed $250,000 to the project.
 Community interest in a new dog park had been building after a local developer had proposed one to the Spokane Parks and Recreation Board the prior July.